La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 The pronoun **mi'o** (_you and I together_) can actually be expressed as **mi joi do**, which means exactly the same (it's just longer).
 In Lojban, you may use not a single word for _we_ but more precise constructs like **mi joi le pendo** (literally _I and the friends_).

-<pixra url="/assets/pixra/cilre/casnu.png" caption="do joi le pendo joi mi cu casnu" definition="You, the friend and I are in a discussion."></pixra>
+<pixra url="/assets/pixra/cilre/casnu.png" caption="do joi le pendo joi mi casnu" definition="You, the friend and I are in a discussion."></pixra>

 #### Task